MrA-404/Gaming-Optimization-Tools-For-Pc/README.md

 - .NET Framework 4.7.2+ (if any .NET components are used)
 - Administrator privileges for full functionality

-## Security

-- The tool uses self-checks and optional digital signing to ensure file integrity.
-- Packed with UPX to reduce size (note: UPX-packed files can be unpacked with UPX).

 ## Contributing

 This repository is open for contributions.
 You can submit improvements, bug fixes, or optimizations via pull requests.